In the following article, we will discuss what cross-platform development is, what benefits it brings, and what frameworks you can...

 More Time to Focus on Innovation

-Since the server management and administration are taken out of the developer equation, the team can concentrate on innovation and implementation of customer-centric features.
+Since the server management and administration are taken out of the developer equation, the team can concentrate on innovation and customer-centric features.
 More time can be devoted to improving the user experience via functionalities enriching an app.

 Because the developers don’t have to work on the server infrastructure, the IT teams are smaller: HR and hiring costs are reduced.